AnnaPaulish/PCSC_ODE_Solver/README.md

 <br/>
 <p align="center"> <img src="./readme_images/expert_tab.PNG"  width=75% height=75%> </p>
 <br/>
+### Step 4
-4. Finally in the Run tab, you can click the "Run doxygen" button and then the "Show HTML output" to see the HTML results.
+Finally in the Run tab, you can click the "Run doxygen" button and then the "Show HTML output" to see the HTML results.
 <br/>
 <p align="center"> <img src="./readme_images/doxywizard.gif"  width=75% height=75%> </p>
 <br/>